abdullahpalaz/le-recommandeur/README.md

 # Le recommandeur
 Le recommandeur (The Recommender) is a content-based music recommendation system built using Python.

-There is `Le recommandeur.pdf` in the `reports` folder, where you can see the results and discussion of this project.
+Find the `Le recommandeur.pdf` in the `reports` folder, where you can see the results and discussion of this project.

 Also, there is a series of development blog posts.
 You may find them here: [Abdullah Palaz – Medium](https://medium.com/@palazski).